 "Best paper by long chalks for a small ad.
 Got the provinces now.
 Cook and general, exc cuisine, housemaid kept."
 (U8.334)

 "Wanted live man for spirit counter.
 Resp girl (R.C.) wishes to hear of post in fruit or pork shop.
-James Carlisle made that.
-Six and a half per cent dividend.
-Made a big deal on Coates's shares."
+James Carlisle made that."
 (U8.335)

 The sign above Jameson at No. 87 advertises 'Daily Express Servants Registry'.